- Wide Load Equipment Transport Services

 You will need permits for each when transporting a Wide Load through several states.
 If your application gets rejected, there are some deficiencies in the plan, and you can still haul the cargo after going through it and reapplying for the permit.

-Oversized loads exceed the limits for weight, height, length, or width as set by the authorities, whereas wide loads typically exceed the legal width limit of 8.5 feet.
+An oversized load (or over width load) exceed the limits for weight, height, length, or width as set by the authorities, whereas wide loads typically exceed the legal width limit of 8.5 feet.

 While companies can transport oversized loads using trailers and standard trucks, they will require special permits and escort vehicles to ensure the safety of the cargo and anyone involved in the transportation.